 - Final Fantasy XI has poisoned weapons as well, but they're generally not that useful.

 - In Final Fantasy Mystic Quest, ninja Tristam's shuriken are imbued with poison and paralysis abilities.
+The various claw weapons you find on your journey also inflict poison and paralysis, with the stronger ones adding even more status effects.

 - Possible hero example: Commander Shepard can equip his/her weapons with Polonium rounds (if you can handle enemies breaking down into green vapor after death).